Nota0515/practice_react/README.md

-# Brainwave App
+# seeBysound

-Brainwave is a responsive web application built with **React** and **Tailwind CSS**.
+seeBysound is a responsive web application built with **React** and **Tailwind CSS**.
 It features a dynamic navigation bar with a Hamburger menu, user authentication links, and smooth page transitions.
 The project uses modular components for easy maintenance and scalability.

 ## Features
 - Responsive header with navigation and hamburger menu.